compolabs/spark-miden-v1/README.md

 # SPARK-MIDEN-V1

 ### Settlement of Spot Order Trades with SWAPp

-Settlement of spot order trades on Spark-Miden-v1 is achieved through the use of SWAPp (partially fillable swap) notes.
+Settlement of spot order trades on Spark-Miden-v1 is achieved through the use of partially fillable swap notes (SWAPp).
 SWAPp notes have the following characteristics:

 ### SWAPp Characteristics
 1. Can function as a regular SWAP note (as defined in the Miden-base repository).